clemak27/clemak27.github.io/content/about/index.md

 ---

-This site was created by me, using nuxt.js.
+This site was created by me, using [hugo](https://github.com/gohugoio/hugo).
-Designed with vuetifyjs.
-Cat pictures provided by the cat api.